Ogee Spillway CFD Simulation, ANSYS Fluent Training

 Ogee Spillway Method

 Since the channel uses two different flows, the two-phase flow model is used.
-The two-phase VOF (volume of fluid) model is used in this simulation to define the water as the primary phase and the air as the secondary phase.
+The two-phase VoF (volume of fluid) model is used in this simulation to define the water as the primary phase and the air as the secondary phase.

 Since the phase separation boundary is completely distinct, the Volume of Fluid (VOF) model is used.
 The sharp type in interface modeling has been used to determine the behavior at the boundary between two phases.